teambit/docs/docs/workspace/02-workspace-ui.md

 ## Component showcase

-Discoverability is a key feature of Bit's workspace.
-When initialized you are greeted with a gallery view of all components.
-This helps understanding which components are available for you to use in your project.
+Discoverability is a crucial feature of Bit's workspace.
+When initialized, you are greeted with a gallery view of all components.
+This helps in understanding which components are available for you to use in your project.

-Bit's showcase is dynamic and get's updated whenever a new component is added or an existing component is modified.
-Each component is annotated according to [its state](TODO) and test results, so you get a clear indication for how your code modifications has affected the component.
+Bit's showcase is dynamic and get's updated whenever a new component is added, or an existing component is modified.
+Each component is annotated according to [its state](TODO) and test results, so you get a clear indication for how your code modifications have affected the component.

 ## Component local dev-server